-Our Customer Service specialists Kristi and Heather are answering some frequently asked questions that you may have while purchasing plants mail order.
+Our Nursery Manager and plant expert Kristi answering some frequently asked questions that you may have while purchasing plants mail order.

 Shipping can be a time of deprivation and trauma for a plant in many senses.
 And above that, we really do not know what kind of environment the plant was used to before it came to us.
 Your environment may be better or worse, but that still does not negate the need for some tender loving care.
 Some plants are hardier than others and will bounce back from even the most stressful situations.
 But in getting a new plant, our goal should be to gradually adjust the plant to its new home.
 That takes place in both the unpacking and in the adjustment processes.